carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 * Scheduling local and regional sessions.
 * Providing access to Zoom rooms for regional calls and community events.
 * Setting up Slack channels and TopicBox mailing lists.
-* Adding a subcommunity to the Subcommunity registry.
+* Adding a subcommunity to the [Subcommunity Registry](https://carpentries.org/community/get-connected/#subcommunities).
 * Supporting the registration of Self-Organised Workshops (SOWs).

 Leaders organising Self-Organised Workshops can request extra support, including: